Daniel J. Jones: Torture report

 Jones was the lead investigator and author of the Senate Select Committee on Intelligence Committee Report of the CIA's Detention and Interrogation Program, the largest investigation in U.S. Senate history.
 According to The Washington Post, Jones worked alongside Alissa Starzak, a former CIA lawyer, who then left the committee in 2011, on an initial investigation into the CIA's destruction of interrogation videotapes.

-Based on more than 6.3 million pages of classified documents, the investigation was described by the Los Angeles Times as the "most extensive review of U.S. intelligence-gathering tactics in generations..."
+Based on more than 6.3 million pages of classified documents, the investigation was described by the Los Angeles Times as the "most extensive review of U.S. intelligence-gathering tactics in generations."

-Jones departed the Committee shortly after the completion of the report, and Senator Dianne Feinstein praised Jones for his "indefatigable work on the Intelligence Committee staff" upon his departure.
+Jones departed the committee shortly after the completion of the report, and Senator Dianne Feinstein praised Jones for his "indefatigable work on the Intelligence Committee staff" upon his departure.

 Jones' investigative work on the Senate Intelligence Committee was detailed in a three-part series in The Guardian in September 2016.
-In 2019, his work was the subject of a major motion picture, The Report, where he is portrayed by Adam Driver.
+In 2019, his work was the subject of a major motion picture, The Report, where he is portrayed by Oscar nominee Adam Driver.

-In addition to the film, an audiobook of the Executive Summary of the Senate's Torture Report, read by the cast of the film, was released in 2019.
+In addition to the film, an audiobook of the executive summary of the Senate's Torture Report, read by the cast of the film, was released in 2019.
 Also a podcast featuring interviews with key individuals has been published.

-Personal life

-During Jones' participation in the Americorps program Teach For America, he was named to People Magazine's 100 most eligible bachelors.
+Democracy Integrity Project

+In 2017, Jones founded the Democracy Integrity Project as a 501(c)(4) advocacy group serving as president and CEO.
+The Democracy Integrity Project is an advocacy group that purports to investigate interference and disinformation operations in American and international elections by hostile foreign powers.

+In 2021, Fox News reported on tax documents that revealed that the organization gave $521,000 to Christopher Steele and $405,000 to Fusion GPS, the researchers that created the Steel Dossier in 2020 which was later discredited.